Lock(er) of Memory: Memorial to the victims of the Jungfernhof concentration camp (2019).

 The title “Locker of Memory” was prompted by the history of this forgotten camp.
 The title stirs a variety of associations, such as: private, public, hidden, revealed; locked in / locked out; protected memory, safeguarded, preserved; holding memory as an idea, a social construct informing individual and collective identities; a holding vessel containing ambivalent, forbidden, and repressed memories or even cherished memories; and complex feelings about trust, distrust, loss, freedom, and the unknown.

-The memorial project is about murder and survival.
+The memorial project is about murder and memory, obliteration and survival.
 The project has a broad arc.
 Developed in stages, the project encompasses research, an online virtual memorial containing an interdisciplinary presentation of the research, multiple partnerships, and numerous public presentations to include the Day of Remembrance event at Brandeis University (2024).
 The project will conclude with a permanent memorial installed at the site of the Jungfernhof concentration camp.

 Each phase is funded independently, allowing the project to progress in a steady and cumulative fashion.
 In some instances, these phases will overlap, accelerating project development. —Karen Frostig